Updated: Jun 5

 Bill picked his favorite from this batch upper left.

-I make it a point to go over everything with my client on the phone or by Skype so we can look at it together.
+I make it a point to go over everything with my client on the phone or by Zoom so we can look at it together.
 This is especially important in the early stages.
-Nothing kills creativity like email.
+Nothing kills creativity like going back and forth on email.
 Talking live allows us to interact and trade ideas as we brainstorm.
-Without direct contact the majority of those thoughts and feeling are lost, leaving me to guess at which direction to take… plus I always enjoy talking with Bill and catching up on old stories from our caveman days.
+Without direct contact the majority of those thoughts and feelings are lost, leaving me to guess at which direction to take… plus, I always enjoy talking with Bill and catching up on old stories from our caveman days.

 Now that your customers know your brand, it’s time to get your logo working for you.
 Designing a marketing campaign around your logo is a great way to stand out from your competition.
 If you’ve got a business like Bill’s your character can help you sell items on your menu and help get your customers excited about upcoming events.
-Need more ideas for your cool cartoon logo give me a call.
+Need more ideas about how to get your cool new cartoon logo working for you, give me a call.
 Don’t have a cool cartoon logo?
 I’m happy to help you with that too.